I&R and the I&R/A Network

 Information and Referral

-As defined by the Alliance of Information and Referral Systems (AIRS), Information and Referral/Assistance (I&R/A) is the art, science, and practice of bringing people and services together.
+As defined by Inform USA (formerly AIRS), Information and Referral/Assistance (I&R/A) is the art, science, and practice of bringing people and services together.
 When individuals, families, and communities have questions about human service resources such as home care and housing options; obtaining adaptive equipment for their home or office; or how they can sign up for public benefits, I&R is there for them.

-The Older Americans Act (OAA) as amended in 2016 defines Information and Assistance services as:
+The Older Americans Act (OAA) as reauthorized in 2020, defines Information and Assistance services as:

 A service for older individuals that— (A) provides the individuals with current information on opportunities and services available to the individuals within their communities, including information relating to assistive technology; (B) assesses the problems and capacities of the individuals; (C) links the individuals to the opportunities and services that are available; (D) to the maximum extent practicable, ensures that the individuals receive the services needed by the individuals, and are aware of the opportunities available to the individuals, by establishing adequate follow-up procedures; and (E) serves the entire community of older individuals, particularly— (i) older individuals with greatest social need; (ii) older individuals with greatest economic need; and (iii) older individuals at risk for institutional placement.